ovh/docs/pages/storage_and_backup/object_storage/s3_asynchronous_replication/guide.en-gb.md

 | PENDING | n/a as the replica does not exist yet|

 > [!warning]
-> When you replicate objects to multiple destination buckets, the value of `ReplicationStatus` is "*COMPLETED*" only when the source object has been successfully replicated to all the destination buckets, otherwise, the header remains at the "*PENDING*" value.
+> When you replicate objects to multiple destination buckets, the value of `ReplicationStatus` is "*COMPLETED*" only when the source object has been successfully replicated to all the destination buckets, otherwise, the attribute remains at the "*PENDING*" value.
 >
-> If one or more destination fail replication, the value of the header becomes "*FAILED*".
+> If one or more destination fail replication, the value of the attribute becomes "*FAILED*".

 #### Examples of replication configuration